Board Members

 Kelsie Kuniyoshi

 Aloha mai kākou ʻO Kelsie koʻu inoa, a no Mililani mai au, akā ke noho nei au i Mānoa.
-I am currently an undergraduate at the University of Hawaiʻi at Mānoa (UHM) majoring in Marine Biology, but also pursuing a minor in Botany and a certificate in the Marine Option Program (MOP).
+I am currently an graduate student at the University of Hawaiʻi at Mānoa (UHM) in Curriculum Studies, specifically in the STEMS² concentration.
+I am also a recent graduate from UHM, earning a B.S. in Marine Biology, a minor in Botany, and a certificate with the Marine Option Program (MOP) in Marine Graphics.
+My current goals in education are to potentially earn a PHD in Hawaiian Ethnobotany with a focus on limu.
 As someone who was born and raised in Oʻahu, I was very fortunate to receive exposure and experience in ʻāina-based education from an early age.
 However, my ʻiʻini for conservation was truly galvanized in the summer following my high school graduation, in which i served as a Kupu HYCC intern.
 I am currently still exploring future career options, which is why I love Ka Lau o Ka Lāhui.
 As someone who initially started as a member, Ka Lau exposed me to many beautiful wahi and expanded my manaʻo through their online workshops.
 I still have a lot of learning and growing to do, much of which I look forward to doing with you all! ~He poʻi na kai uli, kai koʻo, aʻohe hina pūkoʻa (ON #905).